-Another fantastic way to build trust through social media—and convert more hot leads—is to host a question-and-answer session on Twitter, like this example from WhoScored.com:
+Another fantastic way to build trust through social media—and convert more hot leads to improve online sales—is to host a question-and-answer session on Twitter, like this example from WhoScored.com:

 The business behind this profile uses Q&A sessions to share its knowledge on the topic and engage with its community.

 Considering that trust is the most influential factor in buying decisions, it’s an easy way to prove that you’re a reputable business that can be trusted with sensitive personal information.